yugabyte/yugabyte-db/docs/content/preview/faq/yugabyte-platform.md

 YugabyteDB Anywhere also allows creating these machines out of band and importing them as an on-premises install.

-## Node Agent
+## Node agent

 ### What is a node agent?

-Node Agent is an RPC service running on a YugabyteDB node, and is used to manage communication between YugabyteDB Anywhere and the database node.
+Node agent is an RPC service running on a YugabyteDB node, and is used to manage communication between YugabyteDB Anywhere and the database node.
 It includes the following functions:

 - Invoke shell commands directly on the remote host like running commands over SSH.
 Similar to SSH, the agent also does shell-login such that any previous command modifying the environment in the resource files (for example, `~/.bashrc`) gets reflected in the subsequent command.
 - Invoke procedures or methods on the node agent.